blitzcode/hue-dashboard/README.md

 Implemented in Haskell, we're talking to the [Hue bridge](http://www2.meethue.com/en-us/productdetail/philips-hue-bridge) through its [REST API](http://www.developers.meethue.com/) using [http-conduit](https://www.stackage.org/package/http-conduit).
 The web interface is done using [threepenny-gui](https://wiki.haskell.org/Threepenny-gui).
 [Bootstrap](http://getbootstrap.com/) and [jQuery](https://jquery.com/) are used client-side.

 The project in its current form is rather basic, but all the essential code is there.
 The program discovers the Hue bridge and whitelists a user, stores that configuration, can query all light information and display a dashboard to users connecting to its web server.
 The idea is that lights can be inspected and controlled on any device without installing an app.
-It's also simple to add new features like monitoring all bulbs for power consumption etc. Could be used to provide a custom dashboard on a cheap wall-mounted tabled.
+It's also simple to add new features like monitoring all bulbs for power consumption etc. Could be used to provide a custom dashboard on a cheap wall-mounted tablet.
 Work-in-progress.

 ![Web Interface](https://raw.github.com/blitzcode/hue-dashboard/master/web-interface.png)